Basketball Drills

 3v3 Half-Court

-Three on three in the half-court.
-First team to five baskets wins.
-Coach freezes play once or twice per game to highlight spacing or help defense, keeping stoppages short.
-3v3 produces more touches and decisions per player than 5v5, and small-sided games like 3v3 are widely used to build decision-making across age levels.
+Three on three in the half-court; first team to five baskets wins.
+The coach freezes play once or twice to highlight spacing or help defense, keeping stoppages short.
 Rotate teams every five minutes.
-For research on how to manipulate game constraints (court size, scoring rules, defender count) to target specific skills, see our small-sided games design guide.

 5v5 Scrimmage

-Full-court 5v5 with score and clock.
-Run as live as you can with adjustments built in: walking through the first possession, calling out coverages, freezing for teaching points.
-Use this to install plays, test rotations, and let players make game-speed decisions without the pressure of a real opponent.
+Full-court 5-on-5 with score and clock, run as live as possible with built-in adjustments: walking through the first possession, calling coverages, freezing for teaching points.

 Late-Game Situational

-Set the scoreboard: 30 seconds left, your team down by two, defense in the bonus.
-Run the situation live.
-Reset and run again with different rules (down by one, up by three, free throw situation).
-Teaches end-of-game execution: when to foul, when to call timeout, what shot you want.
-Many close games are lost by teams that have never practiced these moments.
+Set the scoreboard (30 seconds left, down by two, defense in the bonus) and run the situation live.
+Reset and run again with different rules: down by one, up by three, free-throw situation.

 Press Break

-Five offensive players try to advance the ball against a 1-2-1-1 or 2-2-1 press.
+Five offensive players advance the ball against a 1-2-1-1 or 2-2-1 press.
 Set the rule: catch and rip, short pass to the middle, attack the seam.
 Run for ten minutes.
-Teaches composure and shared responsibility against pressure.
-Even teams that rarely face full-court press benefit from the spacing and decision-making this drill builds.

-Numbered advantage drills.
-2v1: two offensive players attack one defender, finish with a layup or pull-up.
-3v2: three offensive players against two defenders, requiring a pass to set up an open shot.
-Teaches reading the defender and sharing the ball in transition.
-The decision (drive or pass) matters more than the finish.
+Numbered-advantage drills.
+2-on-1: two players attack one defender, finishing with a layup or pull-up.
+3-on-2: three against two, requiring a pass to set up an open shot.
+The decision matters more than the finish.

 Drills for Beginners and Advanced Players